Jianningli/medshapenet-feedback/anatomy-completor/readme.md

 ![datacreation](https://github.com/Jianningli/medshapenet-feedback/blob/main/assets/completor_dataset.png)

+#### Methods:  A 3D U-Net style network, which takes partial and full labels as input and ground truth, respectively
+Use the network to learn:<br>
+*a many-to-one mapping: multiple sets of partial labels correspond to one set full labels *a one-to-one residual mapping: one set of partial labels correspond to one set of missing labels

 #### Example results on a test case

 ![datacreation](https://github.com/Jianningli/medshapenet-feedback/blob/main/assets/completor_results.png)

-#### Methods:  A 3D U-Net style network, which takes partial and full labels as input and ground truth, respectively

 #### Bibtex
 If you use the codes and/or dataset, please cite the following papers: